JYang-AI/jyang-ai.github.io/_pages/about.md

 My research interests span AI/ML algorithms and their applications in computing systems.
 My research seeks to advance **trustworthy** and **efficient** AI, building resilient, responsible, and efficient AI systems.
 Recent research methodologies include reinforcement learning, online learning/optimization, learning-augmented algorithms, knowledge informed learning etc.

+Our [research team](https://jyang-ai.github.io/join/) at UH focuses on trustworthy AI, generative models, and learning for computing systems.
+If you are interested in joining our team, please send me an email with your CV and official transcripts.
+Please start you email title with “Application for AI@UH”.